 - The implementer should do strict checking of the Message format and should either drop the packets or send an error Message as described below.

 - Error handling uses the error code, defined in OPC 10000-4, which most precisely fits the condition and only when returning an error code is appropriate.
 Error codes can be used as an attack vector; thus, their uses shall be limited as described in Part 4 Service Behaviours clause.
-Once the secure channel has been established then appropriate specific error codes are returned.
+Once the SecureChannel has been established then appropriate specific error codes are returned.

-- Another attack vector that can be used is timing variations; this is minimized by the description in Part 4 that requires the closing of the socket for any errors when establishing a secure channel.
+- Another attack vector that can be used is timing variations; this is minimized by the description in Part 4 that requires the closing of the socket for any errors when establishing a SecureChannel.
 Vendors should be careful in their implementation to ensure that all paths that result in the closure of the socket do not provide a timing hint indicating which failure path was encountered.
 This can be accomplished by having a random delay before closing the socket or before returning a generic error code.

 - All array lengths, string lengths and recursion depth should be strictly enforced and processed.

 Random numbers that meet security needs can be generated by suitable functions that are provided by cryptography libraries.
 Common random functions such as using rand() provided by the “C” standard library do not generate enough entropy.
 As an alternative, implementers could use the random number generators provided by the Microsoft Windows Crypto library (WinCrypt library) or by OpenSSL.
 Even the random functions provided in cryptography libraries require a source of entropy to initialize and the required entropy is not always available on embedded devices.
-PCs can use several individual pieces of information (hardware ids like CPU, Mac, addresses, USB devices, screen resolution, installed software ...) to generate entropy, but embedded devices are built completely identically.
-Often only the time and maybe a MAC address is left for entropy.
+PCs can use several individual pieces of information (hardware ids like CPU, MAC addresses, USB devices, screen resolution, installed software ...) to generate entropy, but embedded devices are built completely identically.
+Often only the time and possibly a MAC address is left for entropy.
 These sources of entropy can be guessed or discovered.
 This makes the embedded devices very vulnerable.

 A common mistake is to generate cryptographic keys during the first boot.
 Thus even the time information is predictable (creation time is stored e.g. in a certificate).
-Some alternate solutions a vendor might want to consider:
+Some alternate solutions a vendor could want to consider:

 - Add specific entropy generator hardware when designing embedded devices.

 - Do not generate certificates on embedded devices.
 Use an external tool or the GDS to generate the certificate and load it onto the device.
-A problem could still remain for the symmetric keys, as these are normally not created directly during the boot phase; rather they are created when a client connects.
+A problem could still remain for the SymmetricKeys, as these are normally not created directly during the boot phase; rather they are created when a client connects.

 - Wait long enough until enough entropy information is available.
 Some operating systems provide hints when they have reached this point.